dhofmann34/AutoOD_Demo/README.md

 To run AutoOD, download the code and fill out the "database_temp.ini" file with the information required to connect to a local PostgreSQL database.
 Once completed rename the file "database.ini".
 Now running the command "python app.py" in a terminal at the root of the project directory will lunch AutoOD on a local webserver.

 Python version: 3.9.12 <br>
-Please see requirments.txt for libraries and their versions
+Please see requirements.txt for libraries and their versions

 A hosted web version of AutoOD is coming soon.
 The link will be provided here.